natilik/CLEU2024-DEVWKS-2713/workshop/02-deploy-opentel-app.md

 ### Logs
 A log is a timestamped message emitted by services or other components.
 Unlike traces, however, they are not necessarily associated with any particular user request or transaction

-### Spans
-A span represents a unit of work or operation.
-It tracks specific operations that a request makes, painting a picture of what happened during the time in which that operation was executed.

 ## OpenTelemetry Astronomy Shop Demo Architecture

 The application simulates a web shop using 15 different micro-services written 12 different programming languages.
 It uses a load generator (Locust) to continuously sends requests imitating user shopping flows to the frontend proxy.